 Contact the UK Office of Research Integrity to obtain a "Not Human Research (NHR)" determination.
-Call (859) 257-9428 or submit the online NHR Determination Form.
+Call (859) 257-9428 or submit the NHR Determination Form to IRBSubmissions@uky.edu.

 Circumstances in which coded private information or biological specimens may qualify for Exempt IRB review.